 Students may make most schedule changes through the first five days of class using the AccessPlus registration system.
 Procedures for schedule changes vary by the time period of the semester.
 The effective date of a schedule change is the date when the change is entered into the registration system.
-After the first week of classes, you will need a Schedule Change form to be processed by your adviser.

 Please note: Adding or dropping classes may cause your status to change from part-time, half-time or full-time and may affect your academic or financial aid status.
-Please speak with your adviser and financial aid office if you have concerns.
+Please speak with your advisor and financial aid office if you have concerns.

 Veterans: Making schedule changes may affect your military education benefits.
 Before making schedule changes, please check with a V.A. certifying official.
 Contact information

-Period Definitions for Full-Term Courses
+Schedule Change Period Definitions for Full-Term Courses

 Ends on the fifth day of classes in the fall and spring semesters.

-Ends the Friday of week 10 in the fall and spring semesters.
+Sixth day through the Friday of week 10 in the fall and spring semesters.

-During this period, schedule changes require signatures of adviser and instructor and are processed on a Schedule Change form.
+During this period, schedule changes require signatures of advisor and instructor and are processed on a Schedule Change form.
 Course drops after period 1 count toward a student's ISU drop limit and appear as an X on the permanent record.
 A section change does not require a drop.

 Drops and other schedule changes that are judged to be beyond the student's control may be processed as administrative actions if approved by the college dean.
 Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
 The effective date of an administrative action is the date it is approved by the college dean or authorized representative.